Three thoughts on the Utah Jazz’s 126-124 loss to the Memphis Grizzlies from Salt Lake Tribune Jazz beat writer Andy Larsen.

 The in-game IQ stuff is still improving.
 Multiple times this game, he had to be told to stand in a different place on offense, and he does get lost on defense when he’s guarding off the ball.

-But this version we saw tonight was the groundwork for Hendricks being a legitimately useful player.
-Stuff like this is impressive, against Ja Morant; he had another steal late in the game as well that helped the Jazz come back.
+But this version we saw in the opener was the groundwork for Hendricks being a legitimately useful player.
+He had an impressive moment against Ja Morant; he had another steal late in the game as well that helped the Jazz come back.

 He also avoided some rookie mistakes he would have made last year, and after a 3-foul first half, avoided fouling in the second half.